rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 One of the things which are hardest to repair in existing systems are inconsistencies of your data.

-What are the main points you should check when designing a system architecture
+What are the main points you should check when designing a system architecture?

 How can the consistency of data be ensured across multiple systems?